 But if you turn that ripple into a giant wave by whining, bitching, complaining, or blaming it for your own failures, then you'll have done more damage through your actions alone.

-However to become a more attractive man, inside and out, understand your looks will fade but your attractiveness can continue to grow if you allow it happen.
+To become a more attractive man, inside and out, you must also understand and admit that your looks will fade but your attractiveness can continue to grow IF you allow it happen.

 If you want to follow your eye to the hottest women you know - I'm okay with it and so is she.